napframework/nap/readme.md

 	- Added to system path

 To package NAP for Android run: `package.bat` or `package.sh` together with the `--android` flag.
 To use the package in production combine the `--android` flag with `-nt` (no timestamp) and `-nz` (no zip).
 You must point the `ANDROID_NDK_ROOT` environment variable to the install location of the Android NDK.

-# Documentation

-General NAP documentation can be found at: https://www.napframework.com/doxygen/.
-Take note that the installation and build instructions on that website apply to the precompiled NAP Package only.
-Follow the instructions in this file to compile NAP from source.